bertrandong/tp/docs/UserGuide.md

 Format: `order p/PHONE_NUMBER [by/DEADLINE]`

 * Orders are assigned to person with specified `PHONE_NUMBER`.
+* There must be existing customers in the customer list and products in the menu.
 * `DEADLINE` is an optional fields that is used to keep track of an order's deadline
 * * The format for deadline dates are dd/MM/yyyy
 * For single digit days or months, please precede them with a zero.